Your Favorite NYC Hot Spots Are Haunted By Murdered People

 Chinatown’s Bloody Angle, Home to Amazing Dim Sum and $18 Dollar Cocktails

 There were also secret tunnels where people would kill each other.
 And lots of opium.
 One gift shop, Ting’s, which is still open, survived a raid in 1958 that yielded ten pounds of heroin.
-Smooth!
-A super racist 1907 New York Times report described this particular block as one “visitors do not see and cannot understand… Its victims [are] Chinamen and white men and women of the most depraved type.”
+A highly racist 1907 New York Times report described this particular block as one “visitors do not see and cannot understand… Its victims [are] Chinamen and white men and women of the most depraved type.”
 Cool!

 Ferrara Bakery, A Touristy Land of Cannolis and Also Mob-Related Criminal Activity

-Ferrara’s was always a popular mafia spot for eating cannolis and talking about therapy.
+Ferrara’s was always a popular mafia spot for eating cannolis and talking about Dr. Melfi’s therapeutic practices.
 But in 1971 it was the site of a fairly large heist, in which a crew led by “Crazy Joe” Gallo stole about $50,000 from the safe over Easter weekend.
 It was perceived as an insult to the Don, and five days later, Gallo was shot at his birthday party at Umberto’s Clam House on Mulberry Street.
 The hit was notorious; it was one of the only mob slayings that was conducted in front of the victim’s family.
 Bob Dylan wrote an ill-informed song about it.

 295 Bowery, Now A Very Fancy Apartment Complex, Was Once A Notoriously Inhumane Whorehouse

 But 295 Bowery was once far more horrifying/interesting.
-In the late 19th century, the building was a dive bar slash brothel.
+In the late 19th century, the building was a dive bar and brothel.
 Conditions were so bad that half a dozen “destitute courtesans” committed suicide, and another seven attempted it.
 They threw themselves out of fifth story windows and drank carbolic acid.
-In one particularly grisly incident, a prostitute named Big Mame accidentally spilled the acid on her face, disfiguring her.
+In one particularly grisly incident, a prostitute named Big Mame accidentally spilled the acid on her face, disfiguring herself.
 She was then banned from the establishment, because beauty standards are gross in every age.

 “I just want to say that I never pushed a girl downhill any more than I ever refused a helping hand to one who wanted to climb.”

-Owner John H. McGurk saw a business opportunity where others saw horrendous tragedy, and he decided to call the place McGurk’s Suicide Hall.
+Owner John H. McGurk saw a business opportunity where others saw tragedy, and he decided to call the place McGurk’s Suicide Hall.
 Classy!
 “Most of the women who come to my place have been on the down grade too long to think of reforming,” he said.
 “I just want to say that I never pushed a girl downhill any more than I ever refused a helping hand to one who wanted to climb.”
 True compassion.

 Tompkins Square Park, Somewhat Sanitized Yet Legendary Hellhole

 The East Village is basically just Murray Hill now.
 But once, not so long ago, it was an artistic hub, where some of the greatest creatives of the 20th century could live in harmony in cardboard boxes.
 It was also full of crime!
 Tompkins Square Park, which is still full of rats, was the real motherload of disaster.
-Junkies abounded (they still do, kind of), and in my personal favorite horrific incident, in 1989 Daniel Rakowitz killed his girlfriend and made her into a stew, feeding her to homeless people in the park.
+Junkies abounded (they still do, kind of) and in my personal favorite horrific incident, in 1989 Daniel Rakowitz killed his girlfriend and made her into a stew, feeding her to homeless people in the park.
 Shout that to drunk people coming out of Elvis Guesthouse!